RLTracker/rocketleague/README.md

-# Rocketleague
+# RocketLeague

-A work in progress ruby gem for the rocketleague API.
+A work in progress ruby gem for the Rocket League API.